-Global Natural Gas Demand to Increase by 2.5% in 2024, Says IEA
+Global Natural Gas Demand to Increase By 2.5% in 2024, Says IEA

 Global gas demand is projected to rise by more than 2.5 per cent in 2024, with a similar growth expected in 2025, according to the latest edition of the International Energy Agency (IEA’s) annual Global Gas Security Review.

-Natural gas reserves in Africa totalled over 17.89 trillion standard cubic metres in 2023, with Nigeria housing the largest reserves of around 5.94 trillion standard cubic metres on the continent, (equivalent to roughly three per cent of the proved global natural gas reserves).
+Natural gas reserves in Africa totaled over 17.89 trillion standard cubic meters in 2023, with Nigeria housing the largest reserves of around 5.94 trillion standard cubic meters on the continent, (equivalent to roughly three per cent of the proved global natural gas reserves).

 Noting that global demand for natural gas is increasing at a stronger rate in 2024 than in the previous two years, which were heavily affected by the turmoil of the global energy crisis, IEA observed that at the same time, new gas supplies coming to market in 2024 remain limited.